Our rating of the best tankless water heaters on the market is useless if you don’t know EXACTLY what size of a tankless unit you need for your house.

 |Washing machine||2 GPM|

-For example, you have 2 bathrooms in your house.
-And you want to be able to use both of them simultaneously plus a kitchen sink and a washing machine.
+Let’s say, you have 2 bathrooms in your house.
+And you want to be able to use both of them simultaneously.
+Plus a kitchen sink and a washing machine.

-Now you can choose either one big whole house tankless water heater (like Rinnai RUC98iN) or use a smaller one (like this) and buy additional units for showers or appliances.
+Now you can decide whether you want to buy one big whole house tankless water heater (like Rinnai RUC98iN) or use a smaller one (like this) and buy additional units for showers or appliances.
+The decision totally depends on one factor: the length of the pipes.
+The further your fixtures are from the tankless water heater, the longer you’ll have to wait before the hot water gets to the fixture.

 If you use low flow showerheads, your hot water demand is going to be lower and you won’t need a huge and expensive tankless water heater.
 Modern low flow showerheads provide the same water pressure and give you the same shower experience as higher flow models.